Bg-img

 Sexual assault covers a variety of unwanted sexual contact that refers to any type of sexual activity that happens without the consent of the victim.
 Sexual assault occurs when there is a lack of a person's consent or the victim's consent, making it a severe crime in which a victim is manipulated or forced into sexual activity without their willing consent.

-Sexual assault is of different types.
+Sexual assault has different types.
 However, all may involve non-consensual sexual contact.
 Sexual assault crimes can involve sexual penetration or other sexual acts, and criminal sexual penetration is considered one of the more serious offenses.
 These may comprise unwanted touching, rape, or kissing.
 In many cases, it is the perpetrator who will threaten the victim to force or coerce them into submission or may use any other forceful measures.

 Sexual assault is punished under felony charges, and aggravating factors such as the victim's age or child abuse can lead to harsher penalties, including a life sentence.
 Those found guilty of sexual assault crimes may face criminal charges, mandatory registration as a sex offender, and other harsh penalties.